Rustic Tomato and Cheese Pizza Pie

 - Slide the parchment sheet holding the prepared dough onto a large, rimmed baking sheet.
 Sprinkle the dough with the remaining half of the flour/cornmeal mixture, leaving a 1-inch border.
 Arrange the sliced tomatoes over the top of the flour/cornmeal mixture, slightly overlapping the tomatoes as you go.

-- Meanwhile, combine the goat cheese, mayo, and basil in a small bowl.
-Dollop the prepared mayonnaise mixture in generous spoonfuls over the tomatoes, then smooth the dollops out into an even layer.
+- Meanwhile, combine the goat cheese, mayo, cottage cheese, Parmesan, and basil in a bowl.
+Dollop the prepared goat cheese mixture in generous spoonfuls over the sliced tomatoes, then smooth the dollops out into an even layer.
 Fold the dough over the edge of the tomatoes, pleating the dough where needed to make folds, working your way around the edge.
 Season the tomato pie with freshly ground black pepper.

-- Bake the tomato pie, uncovered, on a lower oven rack until the bottom crust is a deep golden brown, approx. 8-10 minutes; move the pizza to the upper oven rack, baking an additional 10-15 minutes until the top crust is golden brown and the filling is hot and bubbly.
+- Bake the tomato pie, uncovered, on the lower oven rack until the bottom crust is a deep golden brown, approx. 8-10 minutes; move the pizza to the middle oven rack, baking an additional 10-15 minutes until the top crust is golden brown and the filling is hot and bubbly all throughout.
 Let the tomato pie cool on a wire rack for 10 minutes before slicing into pie-shaped wedges to serve.

 Thanks for visiting!
 Please return soon for more recipes your family will enjoy.